 Global commercial service introduction (CSI) was achieved for Global Xpress in December 2015 following the successful launch of the first three Inmarsat-5 generation of satellites – I-5 F1 in December 2013; I-5 F2 in February 2015; and I-5 F3 in August 2015.

-As part of Inmarsat’s ongoing US$1.6bn programme commitment, a fourth Global Xpress satellite (I-5 F4) has completed construction and testing by Boeing in California, and is likely to be launched in mid-2017 in order to provide additional capacity as well as in-orbit redundancy that further upgrades the reliability and resilience of services.
+As part of Inmarsat’s ongoing US$1.6bn programme commitment, a fourth GX satellite (I-5 F4) was launched in May 2017 in order to provide additional capacity as well as in-orbit redundancy that further upgrades the reliability and resilience of services.

 GX operates in the part of the radio spectrum known as the Ka-band and is the first of its kind to offer true global mobile VSAT-type services, from a single operator.
 Market research shows there to be an estimated US$1.9 billion market opportunity in the maritime, energy and government sectors.

-Global Xpress is expected to deliver no less than $500m of additional revenues by the fifth anniversary of the global launch of commercial GX services.
+Global Xpress is expected to deliver no less than US$500m of additional revenues by the fifth anniversary of the global launch of commercial services.

 Global Xpress delivers higher speeds through more compact terminals at a lower cost than traditional VSAT services, using spectrum that is far less congested.
 It enables more bandwidth-intensive video applications, alongside standard applications at a much faster speed.

-It’s superfast and reliable, but Global Xpress is much more than a fatter pipe.
+It’s fast and reliable, but Global Xpress is much more than a fatter pipe.